 If you love a Dirty Dancing vibe, Basin Harbor club may be the venue for you!
-This sprawling resort is best known for its lakeside views, blooming gardens, and panoramic views of the Adirondack mountains.
+This sprawling resort is a dream Vermont wedding venue for many and is best known for its lakeside views, blooming gardens, and panoramic views of the Adirondack mountains.
 Basin Harbor has an elevated summer-camp feel offering plenty of space for all out-of-town guests to stay on site.
 The venue also boasts babysitting and pet-sitting services.
 In addition, there are multiple recreational activities available to your friends and family, such as golf, tennis, and water sports.
 Multiple bars and dining locations on the property give you many options when planning your celebration.
 In addition, the varied decks, docks, tents, covered porches, and reception rooms ensure you’ll have the perfect day, rain or shine.
 If you’re looking to host a classic summer fete with all amenities in one place, look no further.

-Click here to view a real Basin Harbor wedding.
-Plus, it was a rainy day – can you even tell?! 😉
+Click here to view a real autumn Basin Harbor wedding.

 Woodstock Inn & Resort*

-Click here to view an October wedding at Woodstock Inn & Resort.
+Click here to view a November wedding at Woodstock Inn & Resort.